Insurer AIG's quarterly loss narrows on reinsurance benefit

 AIG’s revised estimates for California mudslides also contributed to its losses.

-Insured losses from Hurricane Florence will range from $2.8 billion to $5 billion, risk modeling and analytics firm RMS said in September.

-AIG Chief Executive Brian Duperreault, who took charge of the insurer in May 2017, has vowed to turn the company around and post an underwriting profit as soon as year-end.
+AIG Chief Executive Brian Duperreault, who took charge in May 2017, has vowed to turn the company around and post an underwriting profit as soon as year-end.

+But some analysts are not convinced his plan is working.
+“The third quarter results do not suggest progress in and of themselves,” Sandler O’Neill analyst Paul Newsome said in an interview.

+AIG has not made much progress in improving underwriting profit in its commercial property and casualty insurance business, even without the catastrophe losses, Newsome said.
+But there are some signs that AIG’s loss ratio is improving, he said.

 AIG estimated it has exhausted about $700 million of the $750 million available through its North American catastrophe reinsurance program following the mudslides, Hurricane Florence and loss estimate from Hurricane Michael, which crashed into Florida earlier this month.